 Coming from England, this breed is a dual purpose medium size bird, weighing between 6 to 7 pounds.
-Much like the Anacona, this breed is suitable to hot and cold climates making this breed ideal for duck keepers worldwide.
+Much like the Anacona, this breed is suitable to hot and cold climates making it ideal for duck keepers worldwide.

-Buffs lay white to cream colored eggs and are good foragers.
+Buffs lay white to cream colored eggs and are good foragers which will keep feed costs down.
 The amount of duck eggs received yearly will range between 150 to 220 large eggs.

 Better known as Khaki Campbell due to its tan plumage.
-Campbell ducks originate from England, and are an active breed which enjoys meandering from one spot to the next.
+Campbell ducks originate from England, and are an active breed of duck which enjoys meandering from one spot to the next.

 Campbells are better known for egg production, laying white to cream colored eggs.
 Because of its size and weight, 4 to 4.5 pounds, this breed is not considered to be a dual purpose bird.

-Khaki Campbells are excellent foragers allowing for a more flavorful yolk.
-The amount of duck eggs received yearly will range between 250 to 340 large eggs.
-Beating out all other duck breeds for eggs.
+Khaki Campbell ducks are excellent foragers allowing for a more flavorful yolk.
+The amount of duck eggs received yearly from Khaki Campbells will range between 250 to 340 large eggs, beating out all other duck breeds for eggs.

 Cayuga ducks are famous for the possibility of receiving a charcoal colored egg.
 However, the color of this breed’s eggs range in various shades of grey.
 In truth, it is unknown as to what allows the duck hen to produce a charcoal colored egg.

 The origin of this breed is unclear.
 Some argue it originated in the USA, while others state the UK.
 Due to its size, 7 to 8 pounds, this breed is known to be dual purpose.

 Cayugas are docile and do great with young children.
 Because of their laid back personalities this breed is an average forager, and prefers being offered feed to looking for its food.